 Its been an strange goings on day amongst the animals in our little French world.
 This morning, we went to let out the rabbits, chickens and ducks.
 Only to be greeted by… silence.

-Its been an unusual animal day in our little French world.
-This morning, we went to let out the rabbits, chickens and ducks only to be greeted by – silence.
 Very, very strange and not a wee bit apprehensive.
 Normally there is lots of quacking, the odd cock-a-doodle doo, and cluck.
-The rabbits being silent we are used to, the feathered friends – never.
+We were used to the rabbits being silent.
+The feathered friends, never.
 Our first thought was predator and we wondered what we would find, or fearfully who we would find missing.

 It’s not long before she is frolicking about, diving and swimming under water.

-She normally swims and paddles around for about 10 minutes and then very distinctly wants out.
-She now looks like she did when she was born, all wet and sleek.
-She spends an hour after her bath preening, fluffing and drying her feathers, with the odd bought of eating in between.
+Maggie normally swims and paddles around for about 10 minutes and then very distinctly wants out.
+She now looks like she did when born, all wet and sleek.
+The hour after her bath is spent preening, fluffing and drying her feathers, with the odd bought of eating in between.

 With all this activity going on – it’s time for a nap.